amir2mi/flatifycss/ATTRIBUTION.md

 Exit Fullscreen by Sophia Bai from the Noun Project
 Search by Graphik Designz from the Noun Project
 Check by James Kocsis from the Noun Project
+Heart by BomSymbols from NounProject.com
+Share by shaurya from NounProject.com

 ### Flaticon